intermine/InterMineR/README.md

 ## Installation

-Working on adding to Bioconductor.
-For now, install with devtools:

-devtools::install_github('intermine/intermineR')
+InterMineR has been added to [Bioconductor](https://bioconductor.org/packages/release/bioc/html/InterMineR.html).
+To install this package, start R and enter:

+source("https://bioconductor.org/biocLite.R") ## try http:// if https:// URLs are not supported biocLite("InterMineR")

 ## Usage

-See HTML vignette for detailed API and tutorial:
+See HTML vignettes for detailed API and tutorials:

- vignettes/InterMineR.Rmd
+* vignettes/InterMineR.Rmd
+* vignettes/Enrichment_Analysis_and_Visualization.Rmd
+* vignettes/FlyMine_Genomic_Visualizations.Rmd

 ## Contributing